neo4j-devtools/graph-app-starter/README.md

 const url = new URL(window.location.href);
 // Url of a graphQL endpoint
 const apiEndpoint = url.searchParams.get('neo4jDesktopApiUrl');
-// Graph app identifier needed to sign every request (some  parts of data could be absent if there is no AppId in request) const appId = url.searchParams.get('neo4jDesktopGraphAppId');
 // A Desktop generated token to verify the provided appId const apiClientId = url.searchParams.get('neo4jDesktopGraphAppClientId');